One Chance

 The inciting incident occurs at 12 minutes when Paul reconnects with Julz at the mobile phone shop where he works.
 This chance encounter reignites hope and possibility in his dreary existence, disrupting his resigned acceptance of an unremarkable life..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Paul proposes to Julz and she accepts.
+This reveals the protagonist's commitment to Paul proposes to Julz and she accepts.
 He makes the active choice to commit to building a life with her, stepping into the "new world" of marriage and partnership, believing love might be enough even if opera dreams fail., moving from reaction to action.

 The Collapse moment at 76 minutes (73% through) represents the emotional nadir.
 Here, Paul has a massive panic attack and breakdown before the Britain's Got Talent final.
 He tells Julz he can't do it, that he's not good enough.
-This is his darkest moment—the death of his dream and his belief in himself., indicates the protagonist at their lowest point.
+This is his darkest moment—the death of his dream and his belief in himself., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 Paul looks at Julz and realizes: her belief in him has taught him to believe in himself.
 He synthesizes his gift (voice) with what he learned from their relationship (self-worth).
 He chooses to perform—not to prove others wrong, but because he finally believes., demonstrating the transformation achieved throughout the journey.